 5. Bath Preservation Trust

-Bath Preservation Trust have recently replenished their digital learning resources, offering an assortment of activities to enjoy which are themed around their four museums – No.1 Royal Crescent, the Museum of Bath Architecture, the Herschel Museum of Astronomy and Beckford's Tower and Museum.
+Bath Preservation Trust have replenished their digital learning resources, offering an assortment of activities to enjoy which are themed around their four museums – No.1 Royal Crescent, the Museum of Bath Architecture, the Herschel Museum of Astronomy and Beckford's Tower and Museum.
 Make your own decorative Georgian fan or a galaxy-inspired painting, explore architectural concepts through a series of fun LEGO® challenges, and design your perfect garden.

 6. Museum of Bath at Work